Friday, January 15, 2016

 Nevada and his Soccer team

-1999 November 5, Friday, Trip to St Louis Mo
+1999 Nov 5, Friday, Trip to St Louis Mo

-The arch is clad in stainless steel and built in the form of an inverted weighted catenary arch.
+The Arch is clad in stainless steel and built in the form of an inverted weighted catenary arch.

 St Louis Arch and Park